TaherOuerfelli/zipRip/README.md

 ```

 Uses `UnRar.exe` or `7z.exe` from the command line
-[!warning] Make sure to download and set unrar and 7z in PATH
+[!IMPORTANT]Make sure to download and set unrar and 7z in PATH

 (uses `patoolib` in case unrar/7z are not installed **but loses speed**)